praneethkumar4/BikesAssignment/README.md

 # How-To-Run
-Download the project and run the BoomBikes.ipynb using your python kernel.
+Download the project and run the BikesAssignment.ipynb using your python kernel.
 ## Technologies Used
 - Python with Pandas , Seaborn , Matplotlib
 - SKLearn for Regression models